-Eagles in Mongolia
+The Eagle in Mongolia

-Eagles in Aboriginal Australian Culture
+Eagle Symbol in Aboriginal Australian Culture

 Years ago, the people hunted kangaroos and cultivated yams.
 All was well until the world began to fall into chaos.
 The Boonwurrung and the other Kulin nations were in conflict.
 During this conflict, they neglected their children and the land.
 Animals were killed but not eaten, and fish were caught and killed during spawning season.
 Even the yam crop languished.
 As the chaos escalated, the sea began to rise and flood the land.